 The Vortex Race 3 is a decent keyboard for programmers.
 It has an excellent typing quality and is available with many different Cherry MX switches, so you should find one that suits your needs.
 However, it doesn't have the best ergonomics, although the keycaps have a linear level design which is quite comfortable to type on.
 Programmers should also appreciate the ability to program every key and to create three additional layers.

 The Vortex Race 3 is a very compact keyboard.
-Although it's described as a TKL 75%, its dimensions are closer to a compact design like the Ducky One 2 Mini or the Obinslab Anne Pro 2.
+Although it's described as a TKL 75%, its dimensions are closer to a compact design like the Ducky One 2 Mini V1 or the Obinslab Anne Pro 2.

 The Vortex Race 3 doesn't have backlighting, although there's a variant that supports full RGB lighting.

-The micro-USB cable of the Vortex Race 3 is detachable, which is nice.
+The included micro-USB cable is detachable, which is nice.
 The cable has white markings and gives off cheap overall vibes, but on the upside, it's very easy to replace if you want to modify the style of your keyboard.

-Every feature available on this keyboard is done through the board itself.
+Every feature available on this keyboard is accessible through the board itself.
 All media keys are hotkeys on the F keys, and you can program macros on all keys as well.
 The macro recording sequence might be a bit tricky at first, but it works well.
 You can create three additional layers, and each has a different LED light color, which is situated under the spacebar.
 You can also activate Game Mode to prevent your Windows key from minimizing your game by pressing Fn+End.

 The typing quality provided by the Vortex Race 3 is excellent.
 It's very natural to type on once you get used to the linear profile of the keycaps.
-They also feel very nice and the tactile feedback is good.
+They also feel very nice, and the tactile feedback is good.
 All keys are stable, including the spacebar.
 Overall, typing on this keyboard feels great, and you shouldn't feel fatigue after a while.

 Although this keyboard doesn't have downloadable software with an interface, you can still customize some things directly on the board itself.
 All four layers can be saved directly on the board, so your macros will stay if you use the keyboard with another computer.